intel/device-modeling-language/README.md

 When set, DMLC does self-profiling and writes the profile to a .prof file.

 ### DMLC_DUMP_INPUT_FILES
-When set, DMLC emits a `.tar.xz` archive containing all DML source files, packaged on a form that can be compiled standalone.
+When set, DMLC emits a `.tar.bz2` archive containing all DML source files, packaged on a form that can be compiled standalone.
 This is useful when a DML problem appears within a complex build environment, and you want to reproduce the problem in isolation.
 In the created archive, all DML files are located in